 - Kalki in Kali Yuga

-We know about the various forms but how does the one-third of the Holy Trinity look like?
+We know about the various forms, but what does the one-third of the Holy Trinity look like?
 What are his features that aren’t mixed with his forms?
-Here is a look at the iconography of Lord Vishnu.
+Here is a look at the symbols of Lord Vishnu.

-The name Vishnu is taken from the word “Vish” which means to spread in all directions and therefore he comprises the entire Universe which is ever expanding.
-The word Vishnu means ‘one who pervades, one who has entered into everything’.
-As a god who has the responsibility of maintenance, Vishnu requires lots of wealth; his consort, therefore, is Lakshmi – the goddess of wealth.
-The vehicle of Vishnu is a bird (eagle or hawk) or a half man half bird named Garuda, whose name means “Wings of Speech”, a figure of great strength, power, and piousness.
+The name Vishnu is taken from the word “Vish,” which means to spread in all directions, and therefore he comprises the entire universe, which is ever-expanding.
+The word Vishnu means ‘one who pervades, one who has entered into everything.’
+As a god responsible for maintenance, Vishnu requires lots of wealth; his consort, therefore, is Lakshmi – the goddess of wealth.
+The vehicle of Vishnu is a bird (eagle or hawk) or a half man half bird named Garuda, whose name means “Wings of Speech,” a figure of great strength, power, and piousness.

 The first adhyaya of Agni Purana begins with saying that Lord Vishnu is the foremost of male being.
 But Vishnu took the form of a female – Mohini to trick the asuras and make sure the gods get a share of the Amrita during Samudra Manthan.

-As Mohini, Vishnu has a son with Shiva who is known as Harihara (also known as Ayyappa).
+As Mohini, Vishnu has a son with Shiva, known as Harihara (also known as Ayyappa).

 The symbolism of Lord Vishnu

-He is to be depicted as a four-armed male-form: The four arms indicate his all-powerful and all-pervasive nature.
-The physical existence of Vishnu is represented by the two arms in the front while the two arms at the back represent his presence in the spiritual world.
-The Upanishad titled Gopal Uttartapani describes the four arms of Vishnu.
+He is depicted as a four-armed male-form: The four arms indicate his all-powerful and all-pervasive nature.
+The physical existence of Vishnu is represented by the two arms in the front, while the two arms at the back represent his presence in the spiritual world.
+The Gopala Tapani Upanishad describes the four arms of Vishnu.

 Four arms represent the fulfillment of manifestations in all spheres of life.
 They symbolize domain over four directions of space and thus the absolute power over all universe.

-In the case of Vishnu, the four arms are also said to represent three fundamental functions or tendencies [creative tendency (shristi), the cohesive tendency (sthithi); and, dispersion and liberation(laya)] and fourth being the notion of individual-existence (ahamkara) from which all individualized forms arise.
+In the case of Vishnu, the three arms are also said to be the symbols of three fundamental functions or tendencies [creative tendency (shristi), the cohesive tendency (sthithi), and dispersion and liberation(laya)] and the fourth being the notion of individual existence (ahamkara) from which all individualized forms arise.

 His brows like a well-strung bow; his nose slender and shapely like the petals of champak flower; the serene, cool, gentle smile, pure like cow’s milk, dancing on his full and well-shaped red lips lights up the whole world ;